kundansawant/Align.ai/README.md

 ## 🤖 AI Disclosure Notice

 > [!NOTE]
 > This project was developed for the WeMakeDevs hackathon.
-Auxiliary code generation, styling transitions, and documentation formatting were assisted and optimized using **Antigravity IDE** and LLM-assisted coding subagents.
+Auxiliary code generation, styling transitions, and documentation formatting.